hanling3/recipe-book/documents/discovery-and-planning.md

 ## Affinity Diagramming

-We created an affinity diagram based on our user interview notes.
+After our interviews, we created an affinity diagram based on our user interview notes.
 We categorized our notes as seen in the images provided:

 ![Affinity Diagram, part 1](images/affinity_diagram/ad1.png)
 ![Affinity Diagram, part 2](images/affinity_diagram/ad2.png)